SimonaLeserri/DBSconnectivity/README.md

 ## HOW TO RUN
 The entire pipeline, shown in picture is to be performed in different steps, so as to ensure visual inspections of some crucial intermediate points.
-More detailed descriptions are provided for each step, in the corresponding script.
+More detailed descriptions are provided for each step in the corresponding script.
+NOTE:
+I stands for individual: the script is meant to work for each subject separately; G stands for group : the script works on the overall patient group;
+O stands for once : you only need to perform the operation once.
 Open a terminal where these scripts are stored and

 **Diffusion (Pre)processing**